Pete Bush

 The thing about a small idea is that it doesn't always need you.
 The bottle holders kept showing up at dinners.
 The logo kept earning nods.
 The brand went quiet, but it didn't go away.

 That was the part that mattered.
-As time went on, something bigger became clear: people weren't just buying a product.
-They were connecting with the stories behind it.
+As time went on, something bigger became clear, people weren't just buying a product.

-People weren't just buying a product.
 They were connecting with the stories behind it.

 Made the first holder.
 Designed the first run.
 Wrote the first website.
 Took the first photos.
 Has been the steward of this idea for a decade and a half, mostly by being patient with it.
 Never gave up on the idea that it could be more.